-Data user profiles highlight our diverse end-user community worldwide and show you not only how these data are being used for research and applications, but also where these data are being used.
+These profiles highlight our diverse end-user community worldwide.
+Each profile demonstrates how and where Earth observation data are being used for research and applications.